kunalsahu/Bike-sharing-assignment/README.md

 ## Bike Sharing Assignment

 ### Introduction
-we need to build a multi linear regression model to predict the demand for shared bikes.
+We need to build a multi linear regression model to predict the demand for shared bikes.

 ### Problem Statement